These are the current winning numbers

 The live drawing will take place at the studio of Finnish private TV channel MTV3 in Helsinki.
 The draw can only be followed live on Finnish TVin the remaining countries this is not transmitted directly.

-Eurojackpot on Tuesday, May 17th, 2022: Can you watch the live stream of the draw?
+Eurojackpot on Friday, May 20th, 2022: Can you see the live stream of the draw?

 Unfortunately not.
 In all other European countries, a review can be viewed on YouTube after the draw.
 The video with the draw is available on the “eurojackpot results” YouTube channel.